fiberinc/handshake/README.md

 ## Introduction

 Handshake is a Next.js app that handles OAuth flow against 60+ third-party apps and APIs.
-We use parts of `next-auth` under the hood, to extend our coverage of providers.
+We use parts of `next-auth` under the hood to extend our coverage of providers.

 See the [full list of providers](./PROVIDERS.md).

+### Features

+- Fully self-hostable and highly extensible.
+Add, modify, and remove third-party apps providers without running into a wall.

 ## How it works